Grapplers (comics): Battleaxe

 Battleaxe (Anita Ehren) is a wrestler who uses a pair of axes as her weapon of choice in addition to her superhuman strength, listed as being in the 50-75 ton range.
 Among the new recruits, Battleaxe was the only one to succeed in defeating an original member of the Grapplers, Titania.
 After Titania's murder, Battleaxe blamed the Thing and later battled him in the ring herself.
 She defeated him but discovered he allowed her to win and she declared the battle void.
 Later, she joined the Femizons and battled Captain America, as well as the BAD Girls, Inc. Most recently, she was seen battling Ms. Marvel, though she was quickly defeated.

 Butterball

 Butterball (Vivian Dolan) is an overweight wrestler who uses her massive body as a weapon, often by throwing herself at an enemy.
-She joined the second version of the Grapplers that worked for the Unlimited Class Wrestling Federation.
+She joined the second version of the Grapplers, who worked for the Unlimited Class Wrestling Federation.